 The PRI is the world’s leading proponent of responsible investment.
+It works:

 The PRI is truly independent.
 It encourages investors to use responsible investment to enhance returns and better manage risks, but does not operate for its own profit; it engages with global policymakers but is not associated with any government; it is supported by, but not part of, the United Nations.

 Read more about our work: supporting responsible investors, to create sustainable markets, that contribute to a more prosperous world for all:

 What are the six Principles for Responsible Investment?